petros-d/docs/cloud/ci-cd.md

                         }
                     }
                 }" | jq -r '.data.imageCreate.id')
-    # Step 7.
-Deploy the Image
+    # Step 6.
+Pass the repository URL for the Docker image to your Astronomer Deployment.
+This completes the deploy process and triggers your Scheduler and Workers to restart.
     echo "deploy image"
     curl --location --request POST "https://api.astronomer.io/hub/v1" \
             --header "Authorization: Bearer $TOKEN" \